 - 3. If you want to extract every panel before the current panel into a project, do the following: - a.
 Check the Export before selected panel checkbox. - b.
-Click on the project. - c.
+Click on the Towse button for this half of the project. - c.
 In the Save dialog that appears, browse to the location where you want to save this half of the project. - d.
 Type in a name for this half of the project and click on Save. - e.
 If you want the current panel to be go in this project, check the Include selected panel checkbox. - 4.
 If you want to extract every panel after the current panel into a project, do the following: - a.
 Check the Export after selected panel checkbox. - b.
-Click on the project. - c.
+Click on the Towse button for this half of the project. - c.
 In the Save dialog that appears, browse to the location where you want to save this half of the project. - d.
 Type in a name for this half of the project and click on Save. - e.
 If you want the current panel to go in this project, check the Include selected panel checkbox.